 Surrendering Your Pet

-We’re here to support pet owners who are at risk of having to surrender their pets.
-If you are struggling with your pet, we may be able to help.
-Please see below for resources that may allow you to keep your pet in your home and surrender options for cats and dogs.
+We understand how difficult the decision can be to give up a pet.
+If you are struggling with your dog or cat, and are at risk of having to surrender, we may be able to help.
+Please see below for resources that may allow you to keep your pet in your home, or surrender options for your pet.

-While the needs of each animal in our care differ, it costs an average of $885 to care for one animal until he/she finds a forever home.
+While the needs of each animal in our care differ, it costs an average of more than $1,000 to care for one animal until he/she finds a forever home.
 While our surrender fees likely won’t cover the full cost of care for your pet, they will help provide us the necessary resources to keep your pet safe and healthy while we search for a new, loving family.

-The surrender fee for all single dogs, cats and critters is $60.
+The surrender fee for all owned single dogs, cats and critters is $60.

-The fee for litters of puppies or kittens is $75.
+The fee for owned litters of puppies or kittens is $75.

 We Do Offer Low-Income Assistance